SamNiechcial/MySQL-With-Vault/README.md

 Future iterations of this application will use Terraform to automate spinning up the architecture and services.

+## Requirements: Short Term: Automate Service Architecture
+Learn Terraform, then use it to automate the configuration of the back-end services for other users.
+This will enable other users to easily run and test a "live" application locally, without need to resort to the User Guide.

-## Next steps:
+## Next Steps: Terraform
-1. The scripts I have created so far are essentially scratches - they refactoring for security, separation of concerns etc.

-2. Use Hashicorp documentation to learn how to use Terraform to spin up architecture; MySql 5.7 Server and Client, Consul and Vault - this time with Ubuntu on AWS or Docker.
+1. Use Hashicorp documentation to learn how to use Terraform to spin up architecture; MySql 5.7 Server and Client, Consul and Vault - this time with Ubuntu on AWS or Docker.

-3. Write project Terraform configuration to spin up architecture; MySql 5.7 Server and client, Consul and Vault - Again, on Ubuntu.
+2. Write project Terraform configuration to spin up architecture; MySql 5.7 Server and client, Consul and Vault - Again, on Ubuntu.

+## Requirements: Long Term: Develop a Project that's Actually Useful
+The eventual aim is to enable minimally technical end users to automate the initiation and configuration of a MySQL database service, in the cloud, with dynamic secrets, to a best practices production standard of security and service delivery.
+This may take some time.

+## Further Steps:
+3. The scripts I have created so far are essentially scratches - they refactoring for security, separation of concerns etc.
-4. Refactor Python 2.7 scripts for use with new Terraform architecture, above.

-5. Refactor new Python 2.7 scripts for security, separation of concerns, etc.
+4. Refactor Python 2.7 scripts for use with new Terraform architecture, security, separation of concerns, etc.
 6. Write Test suite:
 Unit testing with PyTest,
 Behavioural testing with Cucumber
 7. Battle testing: Start anew, alter configuration files, and attempt to spin up all service clusters in production mode.
 8. Create a version to work with modern services, MySQL 8 with Python 3
 9. Maintain project, monitoring for security vulnerabilities, dependency issues etc.

 ## Readme Details: